-This is accommodation provided by Lewisham's Housing Department and as a care leaver you have priority to receive a Council or Housing Association property and a permanent tenancy.
-This need to be discussed in more detail with your PA as the best time to make an application and you need to check if you are entitled to this.
-Note: You have to be a Former Relevant Care Leaver for full housing nomination rights .
+This is accommodation provided by Lewisham's Housing Department and as a care leaver you have priority to receive a Council or Housing Association property and a permanent tenancy (this is usually after your 19th birthday).
+This needs to be discussed in more detail with your PA to agree the best time to make an application and you need to check if you are entitled to this.
+You must be a Former Relevant Care Leaver for priority housing nomination rights.

-Privately rented accommodation Privately rented accommodation can be self-contained or shared.
+Privately rented accommodation

+If you are unable to access your priority nomination in Lewisham: Privately rented accommodation can be self-contained or shared.
 Rents can be expensive, and landlords can be choosy about who they let their properties to.
 You will need to sign a tenancy agreement.
 A tenancy (or licence) is a legal document which entitles the person (tenant) to live in a property and outlines the responsibilities that go with this.
 There are different types of tenancy agreements, it is a legally binding document and it's important that you understand it before you sign it.
 Your PA will be able to support you with this.
 We can help with a one-off rent and deposit payment to secure private rented accommodation.
-This is a discretionary payment and will be considered by the local care and resource panel.
-We'll support you to explore what is your best option and to register with the appropriate housing service.
+We'll support you to explore what is your best option and to register with the appropriate service.
+If you decide to rent privately, you will not normally be able to then access your priority nomination.